platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 - [x] docker is missing
       :::

-Many research software, and especially climate models, are distributed by giving access to the repository, or to a tar-file that contains the entire source code.
-User and developers are then expected to install the necessary requirements, eventually compile and run the code.
+Much of research software, and especially climate models, are distributed by giving access to the repository hosted on an SCM, or to a archive file that contains the entire source code.
+Users are then expected to install the (often numerous) requirements, and eventually compile the code and run the model.

 To improve reusability of scientific models, we should have a look into the state-of-the-art software engineering techniques of packaging and containerization.
 Not only do they standardize and simplify the installation of the code, they additionally improve it's findability via machine- and human-readable metadata, reusabality via versioning and makes it better citable due to the author information.

 ### Packages